proofgeist/SimpleQ/docs/docs/intro.md

 {
-  "Event":"A JSON string indicating the type of event, e.g. 'Schedule Change'", "Student_ID":"A JSON string containing the external identifier for the Student.", "Dropped":"A JSON array containing the identifier for each class that was Dropped", "Added":"A JSON array containing the identifier for each class that was dded" }
+  "Event":"A JSON string indicating the type of event, e.g. 'Schedule Change'", "Student_ID":"A JSON string containing the external identifier for the Student.", "Dropped":"A JSON array containing the identifier for each class that was dropped", "Added":"A JSON array containing the identifier for each class that was added" }
 ```